How To Get Started

 A teacher needs to have a warm child-friendly and safe environment with sufficient space to accommodate movement, a circle area, pianos and keyboards (6 total).
 Because parents accompany students to class, suitable parking is also a must.
 Your studio could be at home or in a church, private school, community center or commercial space.

 MYC has a wonderful partnership with Roland Pianos.
-At this time, Canadian MYC teachers, and their students, can purchase quality digitial-pianos at either a highly-discounted price, or set up financing through Roland’s rental program.
+At this time, Canadian MYC teachers, and their students, can purchase quality digital-pianos at either a highly-discounted price, or set up financing through Roland’s rental program.

 Outside of Canada, MYC’s first recommendation for digital pianos continues to be Roland; however, any quality, digital-piano with key-weight and touch-sensitivity is fine.